jkeohan/rctr-9-8-20/w01d02/nested-compnents.md

 - Perform the same steps to Card2 as you did for Card1
 - Make sure to render Card2
-- Refesh the page to see the changes
+- Refresh the page to see the changes

-Your code should produce the following:
+you're code should produce the following:

 <img src="https://i.imgur.com/MOiPdAA.png" width=150/>

-:thumbsup: Click on the thumbs up when your done.
+:thumbsup: Click on the thumbs up when you're done.

 <hr>